Luli3220/ML-Learning/README.md

   - Classification based on Stacking

-  - Compare the performance of different ensemble methods on Classification Prediction (AdaBoost,Bagging, AdaBoost, Random Forest) (stump).
+  - Compare the performance of different ensemble methods on Classification Prediction (AdaBoost,Bagging, AdaBoost, Random Forest) (stump)

   - Compare the performance of XGBoost with other models on Regression Prediction (XGBoost,KNN,Liner regression,Bagging,Random Forest,Stacking)